7,200kg GVM 6x6!

 Australian Design Rules (ADRs) are rules that legally bind Automotive Engineers in vehicle design and manufacture to design safe and reliable vehicles for Australian roads.

-We have Federal IPAs for most of our conversions, a long-winded and expensive process of Engineer Testing and Certification paperwork through Federal Dep’t of Infrastructure, Regional Development, and Cities in Canberra that took us years to achieve.
-Once we put our plate on your converted vehicle, it stays there for the life of the conversion and is recognized Australia-wide for Rego purposes.
+Federal IPAs are a long-winded and expensive process of Engineer Testing and Certification paperwork through the Federal Dep’t of Infrastructure, Regional Development, and Cities in Canberra.
+They took us years to achieve.
+Once we put our plate on your converted vehicle, it stays there for the life of the conversion and is recognized Australia-wide for Vehicle Registration purposes.

 This following list shows the 6x6s we have IPAs for.

 Most of these models aren’t available in 6×6 from anywhere else in the world!
 We have been in this game for decades…

 1) – Toyota Landcruiser 70 series 6×6 (current model LC70, LC75, LC76, LC78, LC79) for Medium/Lightweight GVM/GCM (Federal ID Plate #43189), and for Heavyweight GVM/GCM (Federal ID Plate #46527);

 2) – Toyota Landcruiser 200 series 6×6 (current model LC200) for Heavyweight GVM/GCM (Federal ID Plate #48397);

 3) – Nissan Patrol GU 6×6 (previous model Y61) for Medium/Lightweight GVM/GCM (Federal ID Plate #47606), and for Heavyweight GVM/GCM (Federal ID Plate #47607);